rlwelch/covid-ontario/README.md

 Follow the rise and fall of COVID-19 in Ontario.

+This is an indepedent project to show data from the Ontario Government's [Data Catalog](https://data.ontario.ca/dataset?keywords_en=COVID-19).
 For a more detailed analysis, see the [#HowsMyFlattening](https://howsmyflattening.ca) project.

 ## Overview
 ![](covid_ontario/plots/overview.png)